caleb531/youversion-suggest-alfred/README.md

 ## Usage

-Type the `yv` keyword, along with a space and a phrase representing the bible reference you wish to find.
-The phrase can be partial book name, chapter, verse, or range of verses.
+Type the `yv` keyword, followed by a space and a phrase representing the bible reference you wish to find.
+The phrase can be part of a book name, chapter, verse, or range of verses.
 You may also include an option version (translation) at the end of your query.
 As you type, YouVersion Suggest will display a list of suggestions matching your query.

 ### Query Examples